 Read more about Hvar HERE.

-This is also organized by Ötillö, and is held in the picturesque Engadin valley, near the famous St. Moritz.
+This is also organized by Ötillö, and is held in the picturesque Engadin valley, near the famous Swiss resort of St. Moritz.
 As before, there are 3 distances to choose from; The shortest is the introductory "Experience" event, the middle distance is the "Sprint" event, and the longest distance is the "World Series" event.

 The Engadin valley is high in the Alps, which means the lake waters are cold, and the air is thinner than at sea level = less oxygen!
 This is an interesting location.
-Read more about this SwimRun race high in the swiss alps HERE.
+Read more about this SwimRun race high in the Swiss Alps HERE.

 Read more about the Bologna swimrun HERE.

-Read more about SwimRun Breca New Zealand HERE.
+Read more about this European event HERE.

 We hope this guide to SwimRun Races around the world will be useful for you.
 Remember to look at our SwimRun Calendar USA 2023 page for details of races in the USA in 2023!